Self-Emotion-Mediated Exploration in Artificial Intelligence Mirrors: Findings from Cognitive Psychology: Materials and Methods

-This follows a standard assumption that participants typically intend to perform well in the activities they perform, maximizing success.
-In accordance, an artificial agent is given a basis reward whose polarity corresponds to that of the difference between explored batch accuracy and single instance accuracy, deeming exploration useful only if yielding improvement in terms of task performance.
-Additionally, the system is provided with a sparse reward matching the variation of epistemic/achievement emotion which occurs during a step.
-This serves to either minimize surprise or maximize pride, complying with the free-energy principle which illustrates a necessity of self-organizing agents to reduce uncertainty in future outcomes \cite{Hartwig_2021}.
-The reduction may stem from knowledge diversification, in turn boosted by an exploratory increase, or near complete reliance on current knowledge, wherein exploration is largely avoided.
+The emotional {scores} of the system and the actor-derived exploratory rate are taken in by the critic for adequacy assessments.
+This process {depends} on whether the chosen rate improves the system’s condition,~contributing towards its objective. {To specify this, we design a reward signal following the} standard assumption that participants typically intend to perform well in the activities they perform, maximizing success.
+Therefore, reward {varies} analogously to common human functioning wherein reward-coding neurons respond to success from profitable decision-making~\cite{Sirigu_2016} and maintenance of a homeostatic balance~\cite{Morville_2018}. {In our framework}, each RL agent obtains a basis reward {value}, whose polarity corresponds to that of the difference between explored batch accuracy and single-instance accuracy. {This ensures} that exploration {is} useful only if yielding improvements in terms of task performance.
+Additionally, {agents are} provided with a sparse reward matching the variation in epistemic/achievement emotion, which occurs during a step.
+This either minimizes surprise or maximizes pride, complying with the free energy principle, which illustrates a necessity of self-organizing agents to reduce uncertainty in future outcomes~\cite{Hartwig_2021}.
+The~reduction can stem from knowledge diversification, which is boosted by an exploratory increase, or~from near-complete reliance on current knowledge, where exploration is largely~avoided.

-Variations in nature/nurture naturally influence emotion and decision making \cite{Montag_2016}.
-For the sake of generalizability, this cycle was applied to several artificial agents, all with randomly introduced noise over emotional formulae and actions chosen over time.
-Moreover, each system was reset every 20 steps, following Vogl's 20 item procedure \cite{Vogl_2019}.
-Resetting marked the beginning of a learning episode, with each system performing several of these to solidify the robustness of our observations on emotion-exploration relationships.